Skip to main content

 resource_ids = ["app/*", "database/*", "api-key"]

-# Namespace-aware filtering (HCD/Enterprise)
+# Namespace-aware filtering (Vault Enterprise and HCD only)

 [[sources.vault.include]]